patrickkunka/unbreak/README.md

 UnBreak
 =========

 A tiny native javascript library for orphan-less responsive typography that converts the last space character of targeted elements into a non-breaking space character.

+NB: This is ideally something that should be done server-side, but in situations where that's not possible, this can be used a lighweight and relatively fast client-side solution.

 **Before**